yhhhli/yhhhli.github.io/_pages/about.md

 ## News

 ### 2024

 - Apr:  I had a talk in CoCoSyS.
+- Mar:  I passed my area exam and advanced to candidacy.
 - Feb:  A paper about ANN-SNN conversion has been accepted by IJCV.
 - Jan:  I received the 2023 Baidu PhD Fellowship (10 winners/year).